tphippen/RepData_PeerAssessment1/PA1_template.md

 ### Preprocess the data

-Convert dates which currently have class "character" to Date Objects
+Because dates were loaded into the data frame with class "character", it was
+necessary to convert them to Date objects

 ```r